-Which Love is Blind couples from season two are still together?
+Which Love Is Blind couples from season two are still together?

+The reunion special of Love is Blind season two is finally here.
+Last week, fans of the reality dating series watched as two couples said “I do” at their weddings, while others were rejected at the altar.

+The special, which premiered on Friday 4 March on Netflix, picks up almost a year after the taping of the finale.
+It’s safe to say, for this cast, time doesn’t heal all wounds.

-The much-anticipated season two finale of Love is Blind is finally here.
-Netflix dropped the final episode on Friday, February 25, following the first five episodes on 11 February and the second four on 18 February.
-The social experiment involves 30 single folks going on several blind dates in the hopes of finding a lasting love connection, all without seeing each other in person.
+The social experiment involves 30 single individuals going on several blind dates in the hopes of finding a lasting love connection, all without seeing each other in person.
 The couples are tasked with getting engaged not based on appearances, but based on emotional and intellectual connection.

+Others weren’t so lucky.
+For Jessica Batten and Mark Cuevas, the two got engaged in the “pods” without seeing each other, until Batten left Cuevas at the altar.

-In the season two finale of Love is Blind, fans finally learned which couples said “I do” and which ones were left at the altar.
+In the season two reunion special of Love is Blind, fans finally learned which couples are still together almost a year after their wedding day.

 Shayne and Natalie

-Natalie Lee is a 29-year-old consulting manager from Chicago, who instantly hit it off with 32-year-old real estate broker Shayne.
-While Shayne was found to be “annoying” by other cast members like Iyanna, Natalie and Shayne made a strong connection in the pods.
-The two got engaged on the show after an awkward love triangle between Shayne, Natalie, and contestant Shaina Hurley.
-Despite a connection with 32-year-old hairstylist Shaina, Shayne ultimately proposed to Natalie.
+Natalie Lee is a 29-year-old consulting manager from Chicago, who instantly hit it off with 32-year-old real estate broker Shayne Jansen.
+The two formed a strong emotional connection in the pods, despite an awkward love triangle between Jansen, Lee, and another contestant, Shaina.
+Jansen ultimately proposed to Lee and the two left the pods as an engaged couple.
+However, things didn’t go exactly as planned when they returned home to Chicago.

-After the proposals, the newly-engaged couples go on vacation at a resort in Mexico, where they build on their connection face-to-face and meet the other contestants.
-Then, they return home to Chicago, where the couples live together to get an early preview of what married life will be like.

-Natalie and Shayne faced a series of obstacles when they returned home.
-The two learned they have very different communication styles, and Shaina threw a wrench in their relationship when she told Shayne that she doesn’t believe his connection with Natalie is genuine.
+In the season finale, Lee rejected Jansen after revealing they had a fight the night before their wedding.
+She said during the reunion special that the fight changed everything for her, and was a wake-up call that the two had big issues to work through as a couple.

+Now, it appears that Lee and Jansen spent some time dating each other after the finale, but she still couldn’t get past the fight and walked away from the relationship.

 Shaina and Kyle

-Shayne wasn’t the only person that Shaina hit it off with in the pods.
-Kyle Abrams proposed to the hairstylist during season two, but after many bumps in their relationship, the two called it quits.
-Kyle, a 29-year-old construction worker, originally turned Shaina off in the pods when he revealed that he is an atheist.
-Kyle thought the two could work through their differences, but Shaina — who is a devout Christian — was unable to look past his religious beliefs.
-The couple broke things off in episode six, but Kyle wished his former fiancée well on Instagram.
+Kyle Abrams proposed to 32-year-old hairstylist Shaina Hurley during season two, but after many bumps in their relationship, they called it quits.
+Abrams, a 29-year-old construction worker, originally turned Hurley off in the pods when he revealed that he is an atheist.
+He thought the two could work through their differences, but Hurley — who is a devout Christian — was unable to look past his religious beliefs.

-“Regardless of the outcome, this was one of the most exciting days of my life,” he captioned the post.
-“No matter the outcome, this special bond I share with Shaina will be forever kept in mind, until the end of time.”
+During the reunion special, she apologised to Abrams for leading him on in the pods and accepting his proposal, despite having strong feelings for Shayne Jansen.
+However, Hurley felt that she was compromising “her relationship with God” by being with someone who is an atheist.

+Perhaps the biggest reveal from the reunion was Abrams admitting that he should’ve proposed to Deepti Vempati instead.

 Nick and Danielle

-Danielle, an associate director of marketing, recently opened up about the inaccurate depiction of her mental health struggles on season two.
-In an Instagram post shared Monday, Danielle described the panic attack she had that was featured during the couples trip to Mexico.
+Ruhl, an associate director of marketing, recently opened up about the inaccurate depiction of her mental health struggles on season two.
+In an Instagram post shared 21 February, Ruhl described the panic attack she had that was featured during the couples trip to Mexico.

 “The true story is that I told Nick about a traumatic experience I had in college right before I encouraged him to go to the couple’s party without me to represent us as a couple,” she wrote in the caption.